Stem Cell Treatment for Rheumatoid Arthritis Autoimune

 Cost-Stem-Cells-therapy-Rheumatoid-Arthritis

-In healthy people, the immune system helps to fights invaders, such as viruses and bacteria.
-With autoimmune diseases like RA, the immune system mistakes their own cells as foreign invaders and then releases inflammatory target chemicals to attack their own cells.
-Tn RA, attack the synovium tissue lining around joints that normally help produces a fluid that keeps our joints moving smoothly.
-Over time, the chronically inflamed synovium gets slightly thicker making the joint area feel painful, red, swollen and tender to the touch.
-For most moving those joints becomes difficult [2].
+In healthy people, the immune system helps to fight invaders, such as viruses and bacteria.
+With autoimmune diseases like RA, the immune system mistakes their cells as foreign invaders and then releases inflammatory target chemicals to attack their cells.
+Tn RA attacks the synovium tissue lining around joints, which generally helps produce a fluid that keeps our joints moving smoothly.
+Over time, the chronically inflamed synovium gets slightly thicker, making the joint area feel painful, red, swollen, and tender.
+For most, moving those joints becomes difficult [2].

 Understanding Rheumatoid Arthritis

 Rheumatoid arthritis (RA) is a common autoimmune disease that causes joint inflammation, leading to pain, swelling, stiffness, and damage.
 Over time, RA can also affect other organs in the body, leading to various complications.
 Scientists aren’t exactly sure why some people develop RA.
-Some research shows that these individuals might have certain genes that can be activated or triggered based on the environment, such as a bacterial, viral exposure, physical abd emotive stress are also known external factors that can cause autoimmune attack.
+Some research shows that these individuals might have specific genes that can be activated or triggered based on the environment.
+Bacterial and viral exposure and physical and emotional stress are external factors that can cause an autoimmune attack.

 Current Treatments for Rheumatoid Arthritis